-SI No Item from the list of activities in Schedule Local area Location of the Project Project Duration Amount allocated for Amount spent Amount transferred to Mode of Imple- plementation - ementing Agency VII to the Act (Yes/ No) 1.
+SI No Name of Project Item from the list of activities in Schedule Local area Location of the Project Project Duration Amount allocated for Amount spent spent transferred to in the Unspent CSR current Account for ransferred to Imple- Jnspent CSR mentation Account for Direct the project as (Yes/No) per Section Mode of Implementation - Through Implementing Agency VII to the Act (Yes/ No) 1.
 District 2.
-State the project (Rs.) in the current financial Year Account for Direct Name CSR registration number 1 Sports Infrastructure Project (vii) Training to promote rural sports, nationally recognized sports, paralympic sports and olympic sports Yes Palakkad 3 years 3,07,32,055 NIL 3,07,32,055 No Muthoot Pappachan Foundation CSR00003932
+State the project (Rs.) in the current financial Year Name CSR registration number 1 Sports Infrastructure Project (vii) Training to promote rural sports, nationally recognized sports, paralympic sports and olympic sports Yes Palakkad 3 years 3,07,32,055 NIL 3,07,32,055 No Muthoot Pappachan Foundation CSR00003932

-The Company has identified an ongoing Project for which Rs.
+^{} The Company has identified an ongoing Project for which Rs.
 3,07,32,055 allocated for the said project.
 The entire amount was transferred to the implementing Agency Muthoot Pappachan Foundation on 30.03.2021.

 Note: The project mentioned at sr. no. 1 has been approved before 22 January 2021 i.e. the date when the Companies (Corporate Social Responsibility Policy) Amendment, Rules, 2021 came into force.
 The amended rules restrict the duration of ongoing project to three years excluding the financial year in which it was commenced.
-Accordingly, the Company will review the terms of the aforesaid project including duration to ensure that the duration of the aforesaid project will be maximum up to 31 March 2024, i.e., up to three financial years excluding the financial years excluding the financial year 2020-21 in which it is considered as ongoing project within the meaning of the amended rules.
+Accordingly, the Company will review the terms of the aforesaid project including duration to ensure that the duration of the aforesaid project will be maximum up to 31 March 2024, i.e., up to three financial years excluding the financial year 2020-21 in which it is considered as ongoing project within the meaning of the amended rules.

-(C) Details of CSR amount spent a against other than ongoing projects f or the financial year:
+(C) Details of CSR amount spent against other than ongoing projects for the financial year:

-SI No Name of Project Item from the list of activities in Schedule VII Local area (Yes/No) Location of the Project Amount spent in Mode of Implementation plementation - ementing Agency to the Act the current financial Year (Rs.)
-Direct (Yes/No Name CSR registration number 1 PM cares for Covid relief Prime Minister's Citizen Assistance and Relief in Emergency Situations Fund (PM CARES Fund) NA NA 35,00,000 Yes NA NA 2 COVID-19 Response Activities Promoting health care including preventive health care Yes Ernakulam 35,67,343 No Muthoot Pappachan Foundation NA 3 Nutrition Support Program (Part of Smile Please mission) promoting health care including preventive health care Yes Karnataka 2,22,276 No Muthoot Pappachan Foundation NA 4 Blue Butterflies (Pediatric Cancer- treatment preparedness support) promoting health care including preventive health care Yes Kerala 4,24,000 No Muthoot Pappachan Foundation NA 5 Field Support Activity - Construction of House for Flood Victims Disaster management, including relief, rehabilitation and reconstruction activities Yes Kozhencherry, Kerala 2,57,952 No Muthoot Pappachan Foundation NA
+SI No Name of Project Item from the list of activities in Schedule VII Local area (Yes/No) Location of the Project Amount spent in the current financial Year (Rs.)
+Mode of Implementation Direct (Yes/No Mode of Implementation - Through Implementing Agency to the Act Name CSR registration number 1 PM cares for Covid relief Prime Minister's Citizen Assistance and Relief in Emergency Situations Fund (PM CARES Fund) NA NA 35,00,000 Yes NA NA 2 COVID-19 Response Activities Promoting health care including preventive health care Yes Ernakulam 35,67,343 No Muthoot Pappachan Foundation NA 3 Nutrition Support Program (Part of Smile Please mission) promoting health care including preventive health care Yes Karnataka 2,22,276 No Muthoot Pappachan Foundation NA 4 Blue Butterflies (Pediatric Cancer- treatment preparedness support) promoting health care including preventive health care Yes Kerala 4,24,000 No Muthoot Pappachan Foundation NA 5 Field Support Activity - Construction of House for Flood Victims Disaster management, including relief, rehabilitation and reconstruction activities Yes Kozhencherry, Kerala 2,57,952 No Muthoot Pappachan Foundation NA

-Not applicable for FY 2020-21
+^{}Not applicable for FY 2020-21

-- (e) Amount spent on Impact Assessment, if applicable: Not Applicable - (f) Total amount spent for the Financial Year (8b+8c+8d+8e): Rs.
-3,84,90,007 - (g) Excess amount for set off, if any: NIL
+- (d) Amount spent in Administrative Overheads: Rs.
+2,43,000 - (e) Amount spent on Impact Assessment, if applicable: Not Applicable - (f) Total amount spent for the Financial Year (8b+8c+8d+8e): Rs.
+3,84,90,007

+(g) Excess amount for set off, if any: NIL